saschaende/typo3-users/README.md

 * User friendly, no complicated typoscript: You can configure all settings via the plugins
 * Templates based on bootstrap 4
 * FLUID templates, easy to customize.
 Even for emails.
+* A list of 2160 disposable email address providers is included and can be imported with one click.
 * Plugin: Login
     * Login with username AND/OR email
     * Configurable input fields